phillbarber/polling-vs-sockets/README.md

 # PollingVsSockets

-A web application and test setup to compare polling and Websockets.
+A web application and test setup to compare HTTP Polling and Websockets.

 ---